heyselbi/2020_Programming-plus-plus-class/Assign2/README.md

 type double
 By observing the output of your program, for each data type determine the maximal value of k (for k ≤ 30) for which the Taylor series approximation of ex is reasonable for the value at x=1.0.
 Place the results of your observation in Assign2results.txt.

+In problem [C3], use the value x=1.0 when determining the maximal value of k.
+The problem statement has been modified to read:

+"By observing the output of your program, for each data type determine the maximal value of k (for k ≤ 30) for which the Taylor series approximation of ex is reasonable for the value at x=1.0."

 Tips:

 You should construct ExpTest.cpp as a modification of Nfactorial.cpp, so copy Nfactorial.cpp to ExpTest.cpp, and then modify appropriately.